Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 Context Handoff — The Killer Feature

-Pi's most unique capability: sessions can span multiple LLM providers in the same conversation.
-When you switch from Claude to GPT mid-session, the entire context — including thinking traces — is serialised and reformatted for the new provider.
+Pi's signature trick: sessions can span multiple LLM providers in the same conversation.
+Switch from Claude to GPT mid-session and the entire context — thinking traces included — is serialised and reformatted for the new provider.

 // Start with Claude for complex reasoning